Shopping Cart

 e.g.: Methylparaben, Ethylparaben, Propylparaben, Butylparaben, Isobutylparaben, Isopropylparaben

-Parabens are synthetic preservatives that are suspected of affecting hormone production and having negative effects on the reproductive organs.
+Parabens are synthetic preservatives suspected of affecting hormone production and having negative effects on reproductive organs.

 e.g.: Polyethylene, Polypropylene, Polystyrene, Nylon-12, Nylon-6, Polymethyl Methacrylate, Polyethylene Terephthalate, Polybutylene Terephthalate, Acrylates Copolymer, Polyurethane-1, Polyvinyl Alcohol, Polytetrafluoroethylene (PTFE), Polyquaternium-7, Polyquaternium-10

-Microplastics are tiny plastic particles used in some scrubs and cosmetic products.
-They can microscopically damage the skin and cause irritation.
+Microplastics are tiny plastic particles used in some exfoliants and cosmetic products.
+They can cause microscopic injuries to the skin and irritation.
 Microplastics are not biodegradable and pollute the environment.

 Phthalates